 L’Engle explores what it means to be a Christian artist and what separates Christian art from what has often been called secular.
 While the text explores L’Engle’s journey as a writer, it applies equally to all stripes of artists.
 When asked to describe where faith stops and art begins, L’Engle explains that there is no separating the two—”it means attempting to share the meaning of my life, what gives it, for me, its tragedy and its glory.”
 The exquisite prose of this book has made it a classic on the topic of art and faith.

-Neil MacGregor and Erica Langmuir, Seeing Salvation: Images of Christ in Art (New Haven, CT: Yale University Press, 2000).
+MacGregor, Neil and Erica Langmuir.
+Seeing Salvation: Images of Christ in Art.
+New Haven: Yale University Press, 2000.

-Thomas F. Matthews, The Clash of Gods: A Reinterpretation of Early Christian Art (Princeton, NJ: Princeton University Press, 1999).
+Matthews, Thomas F. The Clash of Gods: A Reinterpretation of Early Christian Art.
+Princeton: Princeton University Press, 1999.

-A full color catalogue of the collages of CIVA member Mary McCleary from an exhibition of the same title.
+A full color catalog of the collages of CIVA member Mary McCleary from an exhibition of the same title.

-John McManners, Ed., The Oxford Illustrated History of Christianity (New York, NY: Oxford University Press, 2001).
+McManners, John ed.
+The Oxford Illustrated History of Christianity.
+New York: Oxford University Press, 2001.

-Peter Murray and Linda Murray, The Oxford Companion to Christian Art and Architecture (New York, NY: Oxford University Press, 1998).
+Murray, Peter and Linda Murray.
+The Oxford Companion to Christian Art and Architecture.
+New York: Oxford University Press, 1998.

 Contemporary readers who are artists will profit from reading each of Niebuhr’s five “Christian/cultural” strategies as “artist/cultural” strategies.
 What does it mean to be an artist who is “against culture,” “of culture,” whose work aims “above culture,” or whose work finds itself in a “paradoxical” relationship to culture, or who makes work that actually aims to “transform” the whole notion of what art is?
 I’ve used this book as a personal guide to understanding my own varied directions in art over the last 35 years. —Joel Sheesley